djfooks/breadboard/README.md

 Change log:

+- Save debugger type.
-- Wires can now be overlapped
+- Wires can now be overlapped.